Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 AI-Enhanced Automation Capabilities

 AI-powered dispatch automation uses machine learning that gets smarter from historical data and real outcomes.
 These systems spot patterns in delivery success rates, customer behavior, and operational performance that would slip past human analysis.
+The impact is substantial: AI-powered dispatch automation reduces costs by up to 53%, a figure that reflects the compound advantage of smarter routing, resource allocation, and exception handling working together.

 Delivery time predictions showcase where machine learning really shines.
 Historical performance data combines with weather patterns, traffic trends, and seasonal variations to create estimates that beat gut-feel calculations every time.
 More accurate predictions mean better customer communication and promises you can actually keep.